JamesFahey/CivilWar-TicTacToe/README.md

 The user is given the option of playing as either Captain America or Ironman

-• I want a player indicator to identify who’s turn it is
+• I want a player indicator, to be able to visually identify who’s turn it is

 Each player has a character icon and this will be highlighted when its their turn

-• I want to play with friends and family but also against an AI
+• I want to have the opportunity of either friends/family but also an AI as an opponent

-I want to play with friends and family but also against an ai
+I want to play with friends and family but also against an AI

+• I want to, once the game is completed, have the accessibility to quickly play again.

+When the user receives the correct winning message, they will have the option to restart the game

+• I want to be able to navigate from the game screen to the main menu, to access the rules again

+The main menu will be present across the site including the game page

 ## Issues during site development